JI1FGX/DU9 Amateur Radio Diary, Mindanao, Philippines, IOTA OC-130.

 25/03/01 FTDX3000 is broken!

-25/02/28 Pile up at 50MHz FT8
+25/02/28 Pileup at 50MHz FT8.

-25/02/28 DXV500ZS linear amplifier repair
+25/02/28 DXV500ZS linear amplifier repair.

-25/02/26 Direction of Japan from Ozamiz
+25/02/26 Direction to Japan from Ozamiz.

-25/02/26 28MHz does not fly.
+25/02/26 28MHz is not available.

-25/02/23 DXV500ZS linear amplifier repair
+25/02/23 DXV500ZS linear amplifier repair.

-25/02/22 Hexbeam Part3
+25/02/22 Hexbeam Part 3

-25/02/21 Hexbeam Part2
+25/02/21 Hexbeam Part 2

-25/02/18 28MHz antenna construction
+25/02/18 28MHz antenna construction.

-25/02/17 18,24MHz antenna height construction
+25/02/17 18,24MHz antenna height construction.

-25/02/16 Z26NS Cosovo
+25/02/16 Z26NS Cosovo.

 25/02/14 21MHz FT8

-25/02/08 CW operation at 21MHz
+25/02/08 Operating CW at 21MHz.

-25/02/05 DXV500ZS linear amplifier failure
+25/02/05 DXV500ZS linear amplifier failure.

-25/01/19 Input Director
+25/01/19 Input Director.

-25/01/14 Temporary License Renewal
+25/01/14 Temporary license renewal.

 28MHz does not fly (2025/02/26)